fmgarage/fx-reports/docs/getting-started/integration.md

 At last, create the table occurence for `FxReports` in the target file.
 It must not be renamed.

-> @todo describe

 ## Basic Usage

-1. Provide the **source file**
+### Provide the source data

-    The source data usually comes as/from exports of the application where FX Reports is supposed to be used.
-These are placed in a directory of choice, the temporary folder for example; or they can be put in a container field.
+The source data can be written directly into the template that is used to create a report or it can be provided as an xlsx export file.
+This file is placed in a directory of choice, the temporary folder for example; or it can be copied into a special container field.

-    The path to the source file is then defined in `path` in the template.
+The source file is then referenced in the template by its path.

-2. Prepare the **template**
+### Prepare the template

 The templates prepared for custom exports can be stored in fields in the application, where they can be edited before specific tasks, like setting a desired target filename or the output directory.

-3. Generate the **document** with FX_Reports
+### Generate the document with FX Reports

-    To generate the output
+To generate the output:
 - copy the template json to the container field `FxReports::a_container_`
-    - call the script `*FxReports.excelGenerate( $filename, $location )`
+- call the script `*FxReports.excelGenerate()`

-    The file will be generated and saved at the location specified by `location` and `filename` (or by default on the desktop).
+The file will be generated and saved at the location specified by `location` and `filename` either by parameter or as specified in the template (or by default on the desktop with a generic filename).